I WANT TO IMPROVE as many relationships as possible

 RECOVERY from “Too Nice Syndrome” (TNS) cont.

-TOOL 6a.
-Healing our CHILDHOOD T.E.A.
+TOOL 6a & b.
+Healing CHILDHOOD T.E.A.

-TOOL 6b.
-FORGIVING Ourselves as ADULTS (cont.)
+TOOL 7b.
+FORGIVING Ourselves as ADULTS (cont.) re.
+ACoA Step 4 & 5

 SELF-FORGIVENESS is letting go of guilt & shame, which takes persistent time & effort, and in never complete.
 Letting go means accepting that we can’t change our past, but can learn from it.

-At its heart, ACCEPTANCE is seeing everything as it really is, no matter how unpleasant, rather than what we want it to be.
+At its heart, ACCEPTANCE is seeing everything as it really is, no matter how unpleasant, rather than what we want it to be. (more in Part 6b)

 Acceptance eliminates illusions & CDs, & so makes letting go possible.

-++ Accept that we are wounded – not defective.
+++ ACCEPT that we are wounded – not defective.
 Letting go means stopping the cruel inner PP rant – a choice we can implement every day.
 Given the very hard times we’ve been thru, it means we need to be extra kind to ourselves.
 (Purpose of healthy parental mirroring )

 LETTING GO means: